pingcap/docs/clinic/clinic-user-guide-for-tiup.md

 If the network where your cluster is located cannot access the internet, you need to pack the data on your intranet and upload the data package to the Clinic Server using a device with internet access.
 The detailed operations are as follows:

-1. Pack collected in [Step 2.
-Collect data](#step-2-collect-data) and compress and encrypt the data package by running the following command:
+1. Pack the collected data obtained in [Step 2.
+Collect data](#step-2-collect-data) by running the following command:

     {{< copyable "shell-regular" >}}